Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams: Statistical Model

 \subsection{Likelihood}

-We will now develop a likelihood that connects the model introduced in \S\ref{sec: modeling} to the data.
+We now develop a likelihood that connects the model introduced in \S\ref{sec: modeling} to the data.
 Our strategy is to evaluate the likelihood of the observed stream curvature, given the planar acceleration field of a potential model with parameters $\boldsymbol{m}$.
-We construct the likelihood to prefer curvature-acceleration angles within $ 90~\rm{deg}$ (i.e., planar acceleration vectors pointing inside the stream's curve), and a vanishing perpendicular acceleration at linear segments of a stream (i.e., where curvature is undefined).
+We construct the likelihood to prefer curvature-acceleration angles within $ 90~\rm{deg}$ (i.e., planar acceleration vectors pointing inside the stream's curve), and a vanishing perpendicular acceleration at linear segments of a stream.

 Because we constrain the acceleration field along the stream track, we must also consider where in 3D space the potential model is evaluated.
 For the $i^{\rm th}$ evaluation point along the stream track, the on-sky coordinates are $(x(\gamma_i), y(\gamma_i))$.
 Let $z(\gamma)$ represent the unknown distance track of the stream.
 The full 3D position vector is $\boldsymbol{X}(\gamma)$.
 For a trial distance track, we consider the three cases: \begin{itemize} \item {\it Case 1} ($C_1$): $\vert \theta_i \vert < \pi/2$ at $\boldsymbol{X}(\gamma_i)$. \item {\it Case 2} ($C_2$): $\vert \theta_i \vert > \pi/2$ at $\boldsymbol{X}(\gamma_i)$. \item {\it Case 3} ($C_3$): The stream segment has negligible projected curvature and $\theta_i$ is undefined. \end{itemize} Each evaluation point at $\boldsymbol{X}(\gamma_i)$ corresponds to one of the three cases.
 This allows us to write the probability for the $i^{\rm th}$ curvature vector, conditioned on the line-of-sight coordinate $z(\gamma_i)$, model parameters $\boldsymbol{m}$, and the specific case $C_j$.
 For the first two cases, we write this conditional probability as